-Yes, winters finished and let’s admit it, who doesn’t really look forward to summer after this dry, cold winter.
+It’s the middle of winter and let’s admit it, who doesn’t really look forward to summer.
 Just think of those warm summer evenings spent sitting on your verandah after a hard day’s work or the weekend get together BBQ with steaks, snags, and a few coldies.

-Outdoor living is central to most of our lives and of course, with weather like at this time of year, who doesn’t want to spend as much time outside as possible.
+Outdoor living is central to most of our lives and of course, with the weather we get in Australia, who doesn’t want to spend as much time outside as possible.
 And the biggest requirement for outdoor living is a verandah!

-So, in the interest of a long hot summer we thought we should put together a list of the most requested features our clients ask for when they are looking at verandahs.
+So, in the interest of summer, we thought we should put together a list of the most requested features our clients ask for when they are looking at verandahs.
 Please read on to check these points out.

 Needless to say, verandahs come in all shapes and sizes depending on the size of your land, the design of your home and your lifestyle.
 What we find is that we can break the verandah widths down to some fairly standard sizes;

 These width verandahs provide very functional areas that are great for entertaining, BBQ’s and an outdoor bar.
 We find that clients with this size verandah will use their verandah as de-facto living area.

 This size verandah is more suited to those on a budget and who prefer to sit on the verandah in the afternoon enjoying a cold beverage.
 Lots of seats, hammocks and decorations.